 If you go out into the Vietnamese countryside, you will find the students in the villages learning English in the schools; this shows how important English education is now in Vietnam.

-Other languages I have heard of people learning are Japanese and German; both of these seem to be quite popular second languages.
+Other languages I have heard of people learning are Japanese and German; these seem to be quite popular second languages.

 Vietnamese And Chinese Relationship

-Vietnam and China have long had a tense relationship, similar to two relatives who get along but sometimes also fight.
-For 1,000 years China-controlled Vietnam.
+Vietnam and China have long had a tense relationship, similar to two relatives who get along but sometimes fight.
+For 1,000 years, China-controlled Vietnam.

 But at the same time, China also gave Vietnam a lot of things that are now part of Vietnamese culture.
 The two countries have long had a trading and diplomatic relationship.

-China and Vietnam continue to be important trading partners, and many Chinese factories have set up a factory in Vietnam.
+China and Vietnam remain important trading partners, and many Chinese factories have set up a factory in Vietnam.
 But despite this, the Chinese and Vietnamese have not always had a friendly relationship.

-I have personally seen Vietnamese protests outside the Chinese Embassy in Hanoi and protest outside Chinese-owned factories.
+I have seen Vietnamese protests outside the Chinese Embassy in Hanoi and outside Chinese-owned factories.
 I have also heard Vietnamese tell me they dislike the Chinese.